NNBnh/textart-collections/README.md

 >
 > It's about making text pictures with text symbols.

-`.textart` is a [pure posix shell script](https://github.com/dylanaraps/pure-sh-bible) that print out textart.
+`.textart` is a [pure POSIX shell script](https://github.com/dylanaraps/pure-sh-bible) that print out textart.

 ###### [Learn how to create a `.textart` file here](https://github.com/NNBnh/textart-collections/wiki)